warriorstar-orion/Paradise/docs/mapping/design.md

    and reinforced walls, and not e.g. plastitanium walls.
 Stations should always use standard airlocks, and not e.g. syndicate hatches or Centcomm airlocks.

+2. ***Avoid excessive use of decals or floor tile variants.*** Using too many decals or floor tile variants causes unnecessary visual noise.
+Only use decals such as warning tape where it is sensible, e.g. around airlocks that lead to space.
+Decal overuse contributes to maptick slowdown.

 2. ***Avoid “Big Room Disease”.*** “Big Room Disease” refers to areas on a map that are unnecessarily large, empty, and/or square.
 Rooms should be large enough to handle crew foot traffic and facilitate their use, but no larger.